seeess1/seeess1.github.io/projects.md

 <h1>Data engineering</h1>

-I got into the data engineering game three years ago and have primarily worked with demographic, geospatial, retail, healthcare, and sports data.
+I got into the data engineering game five years ago and have worked with demographic, geospatial, retail, healthcare, and sports data.
 <br>
 <br>
 My first data engineering role was at a Brooklyn-based startup called [Topos](https://topos.com/), where we specialized in making maps.
 To make our maps, we needed lots of data: demographic stats from the Census, business metadata, vehicular traffic counts, restaurant reviews, and much more.
 The data I collected, cleaned, and transformed served as the backbone for our applications, including...
 <br>
 <br>
 <h2>COVID-19 Compiler</h2>
-In Spring 2020 we built a [COVID-19 tracker](https://covid19.topos.com/), which lets users explore different ways to measure COVID-19 cases in the US:
+In Spring 2020 we built a [COVID-19 tracker](https://covid19.topos.com/), which let users explore different ways to measure COVID-19 cases in the US:

 <div class="w3-container">
   <img src="./assets/images/cases.gif" style="width:100%;cursor:zoom-in"